microsoft/intelligence-toolkit/toolkit/generate_record_data/README.md

 - `email` as string field
 - `price_issue`, `quality_issue`, `service_issue`, `delivery_issue`, `description_issue` as boolean (`true`/`false`) fields using the `bool` button

-Next, we want to add a `product_code` string field, but limit the posible values of the field to a predefined list called an "enumeration".
+Next, we want to add a `product_code` string field, but limit the possible values of the field to a predefined list called an "enumeration".
 Do this by checking the `Enum?` checkbox and observing the default values `A`, `B`, and `C` added to the enumeration.
 These values can be edited, deleted, and expanded as desired.
 For this tutorial, simply add further enum values alphabetically from `D` to `H`.

 Note that boolean attributes of the record could also have been created using the `str[]` button to create a string array, checking `Enum?`, and specifying `price_issue`, `quality_issue`, `service_issue`, `delivery_issue`, `description_issue` as possible values.
 However, by using independent boolean fields we simplify the overall record structure and avoid the challenges of nested arrays in the final data object.

 Finally, add a `quarter` string indicating in which calendar quarter the complaint was made.
 In the description, you can add a hint about the field structure and contents, e.g., "The quarter in which the complaint was made (since 2020-Q1)".

-The schema is now complete and can be downloaded using the `Downlaod complaint_records_[schema].json` button below the schema preview.
+The schema is now complete and can be downloaded using the `Download complaint_records_[schema].json` button below the schema preview.
 Selecting the `Sample object` tab shows a minimal JSON object confirming to the schema.

 ### Generating mock data